Manly - North Steyne SLSC

-Starting at the North Steyne Surf Life Saving Club on Manly Beach (T-section Pine Street / Esplanade) you’ll pass the quaint Shelly Beach and start heading up to the North Head and around to Little Manly beach, with plenty of historic places to view along the way passing The Barracks, Memorial Walk and Gun Emplacement Tunnels before turning back through Collins and Little Manly Beach finding yourself back at Manly Wharf, public toilets and cafe shops invite for a quick rest.
+Starting at the North Steyne Surf Life Saving Club on Manly Beach (T-section Pine Street / Esplanade) you’ll pass the quaint Shelly Beach and start heading up to the North Head and around to Little Manly beach, with plenty of historic places to view along the way passing The Barracks, Memorial Walk and Gun Emplacement Tunnels before turning back through Collins and Little Manly Beach finding yourself at Manly Wharf, public toilets and cafe shops invite for a quick rest.

 The next stop is Taronga Zoo before heading toward the urban part of Northern Sydney.
 Explore some of the most stunning houses walking through Cremorne Point, Mosman Bay and up to Neutral Bay, you catch glimpse of the famous Bridge around each corner knowing that the finish line is not far now.
 Walk along Burton Street throught the Tunnel under the Bridge and the Finish is on your left on the Kirribilli Market Park

 How to get to the start